ABOUT

 COMPOSER

-Born in Regensburg in 1995, Oscar Jockel lives in Bretstein, a remote Austrian mountain village from the 13th century, and in Berlin.
+Born in Regensburg in 1995, Oscar Jockel lives in a remote Austrian mountain village from the 13th century, and in Berlin.
 Jockel received his first musical education with the Regensburger Domspatzen under Domkapellmeister Roland Büchner and studied at the Mozarteum University of Salzburg (1.
 Diploma, Bachelor and Master) composition with Achim Bornhöft and conducting with Reinhard Goebel (Early Music), Bruno Weil (Romantic and Opera), Johannes Kalitzke (New Music), Herbert Böck and Karl Kamper (Choral Conducting) and music theory (Bachelor) as well as composition with Klaus Lang at the Universität für Musik und darstellende Kunst Graz.
 Oscar Jockel deepened his studies in Paris at the Conservatoire National Supérieur de Musique et de Danse de Paris in conducting with Alain Altinoglu as well as in composition with Frédéric Durieux.

 He received scholarships and prizes from the German Parliament Deutscher Bundestag as a cultural junior ambassador in the United States, from the city of Regensburg, from the Kai-Uwe von Hassel-Stiftung as well as from the Royal Northern College of Music in Manchester.